 The city center is surrounded by historic homes which make for a nice walkabout, and the unusually large downtown is full of former mercantile buildings a block or two from the Susquehanna River where it opens into the Bay.

-Even after COVID, those buildings are filled with hip restaurants, hopping pubs, antique stores and stylish boutiques.
+Even after COVID, those buildings are filled with hip restaurants, hopping pubs, antique stores, and stylish boutiques.

 In the morning, the luscious smell of several small bakeries often wafts through the downtown area.
 In the afternoon and evening, it’s replaced by the grills from the many waterfront restaurants.

-Make sure you have time to stroll the amazing promenade along the river and through tidal marsh, just outside the downtown district.
+Make sure you have time to stroll the amazing promenade along the river and through the tidal marsh, just outside the downtown district.
 You’ll find amazing views of the river.

 The town can be a weekend getaway any time of the year, but it has events and festivals throughout the year which make it especially fun.

-Ironically, while it’s a waterfront town you’re not going to see much of the water unless you head to a bar or restaurant, or walk The Promenade about a mile away from city center.
+Ironically, while it’s a waterfront town you’re not going to see much of the water unless you head to a bar or restaurant, or walk The Promenade about a mile away from the city center.

 A Little Background on Havre de Grace